flatiron/blacksmith/test/fixtures/blog/content/posts/dir-post/index.markdown

-This is a simple post with metadata, not used in the article
+A simple post that is truncated with content snippets and metadata that is not used in the post.

+##!!truncate

 <file1.js>